User data

 ,sh

 or MIME archive.
-The maximum size of a script with non-Base64 encoded data is 16 KB; - through the OpenStack CLI and Terraform — only scripts with Base64 encoded data.
+The maximum size of a script with non-Base64 encoded data is 16 KB; - through OpenStack CLI and Terraform — only scripts with Base64 encoded data.

 Once the server is created, you cannot change the script.